rust-lang/rustup-components-history/README.md

 Please refer to [docs.rs](https://docs.rs/rustup-available-packages) for more info on the library, and to the source code of the binary crate for usage hints.

-## The HTML part
+## The Web part

-Under the `html` directory you will find a binary crate that's capable of producing web-pages like [https://rust-lang.github.io/rustup-components-history/](https://rust-lang.github.io/rustup-components-history/).
+Under the `web` directory you will find a binary crate that's capable of producing web-pages like [https://rust-lang.github.io/rustup-components-history/](https://rust-lang.github.io/rustup-components-history/).